-Machu Picchu Jungle Trek Posted by sasha on Jun 13, 2018 in Travel
+Machu Picchu Jungle Trek Posted by sasha on Jun 13, 2018 in Uncategorized

 Machu Picchu is high on every traveler’s bucket list, and for good reason.
 The ancient city of the Incas is an incredible place to visit.
 The only problem is that it’s just not that easy to get to.
 You might as well make an adventure out of it and do a multi-day Machu Picchu jungle trek!
 Read a bit about our recent trip and learn some Spanish along the way in this post.